polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-blockchain/add-trusted-nodes.md

 This tutorial demonstrates how to start a small, standalone blockchain network with a private set of authorized validators.

 In blockchain networks, nodes must agree on the data state at any given time - a concept known as consensus.
-The [Polkadot-SDK Solochain Template](https://github.com/paritytech/polkadot-sdk-solochain-template){target=\_blank} uses a proof of authority consensus model called Aura (Authority Round), which limits block production to a rotating list of authorized accounts.
+The [Polkadot SDK Solochain Template](https://github.com/paritytech/polkadot-sdk-solochain-template){target=\_blank} uses a proof of authority consensus model called Aura (Authority Round), which limits block production to a rotating list of authorized accounts.
 These trusted participants, or authorities, create blocks in a round-robin fashion.

 This approach provides a simple method for launching a solo blockchain with a limited number of participants.